-Cassandra Peterson was born in Manhattan, Kansas.
-At age seventeen she became the youngest showgirl in Las Vegas history.
-After receiving advice from the “King” himself, Elvis Presley, she traveled to Europe where she pursued a career as a singer and actor.
+Cassandra Peterson was born in Manhattan, Kansas, and raised in Colorado Springs, Colorado.
+At age 17, she began performing as a showgirl at the Dunes Hotel in Las Vegas, then traveled to Europe where she pursued a career as a singer and actor.
 Upon returning to the states, Peterson toured America as star of her own musical-comedy show, Mama’s Boys.
 She eventually settled in Hollywood, where she spent four years with L.A.’s foremost improvisational comedy group, The Groundlings.
-In 1981 she auditioned for the part of “horror hostess” on a local Los Angeles Television station.
-Her show, Movie Macabre, and her newly created character, Elvira, became an overnight sensation.
-In addition to her nationally syndicated television show, Movie Macabre, Peterson co-wrote, produced, and starred in two feature length films: Elvira, Mistress of the Dark and Elvira’s Haunted Hills.
-Peterson has spent four decades solidifying the Elvira brand and building it into an international cult icon that has become synonymous with Halloween and the horror genre.
+In 1981, she auditioned for the part of “horror hostess” on a local Los Angeles station.
+That show, Movie Macabre, and her newly created character, Elvira, became an overnight sensation and gained national syndication.
+Peterson also co-wrote, produced, and starred in two feature length films: Elvira, Mistress of the Dark and Elvira’s Haunted Hills.
+She has spent four decades solidifying her unique brand and building it into an internationally recognized pop culture icon synonymous with Halloween and the horror genre.